 This is very important, especially if you have a few things that are bringing you down.

 Make a cup of calming tea and think – what can you do to help yourself?

 What actions can you take to make everything better?

 In many cases, this step will involve getting a little more uncomfy.

-Maybe you will have to talk to that difficult person again.
+Maybe you will have to talk to that problematic person again.
 Or call those creditors.

-Sometimes you will have to simply accept what is going to happen.
+Sometimes you will have to just accept what is going to happen.

 But in this situation you should always remember these things: